On the 4d/3d/2d view of the SCFT/VOA correspondence: Relation to 2d

 \subsection{Direct reduction from 4d}

-We have considered the two-step process so far, first reducing from 4d $\cN=2$ to 3d $\cN=4$, and then on the interval down to 2d $\cN=(0,2)$.
-The topological invariance along the cigar $C$ suggests that we may shrink it to a point and reduce directly from 4d down to 2d.
+We have considered the two-step procedure so far, first reducing from 4d $\cN=2$ to 3d $\cN=4$, and then on the interval down to 2d $\cN=(0,2)$.
+The topological invariance along the cigar $C$ suggests that we may shrink it to a point and reduce directly from 4d to 2d.
 This path may be useful for non-Lagrangian theories like the AD ones.
-Indeed, passing through 3d, while extremely useful for Lagrangian theories, involves a hard step in the non-Lagrangian case, which is determining the 3d limit.
-Furthermore, in many cases, the 4d $\cN=1$ Lagrangian description of the non-Lagrangian theories is known, so one may attempt to reduce it on the cigar, bypassing the difficulties of the 3d limit.
-Of course this introduces a new difficulty -- the boundary conditions at $\partial C$ in 4d.
-They must be the uplift of $(2,2)$ boundary conditions.
-In 4d $\cN=1$, we can preserve at most two supercharges at the boundary.
-Thus one should identify the boundary conditions that exhibit SUSY enhancement, and preserve four supercharges as the $\cN=1$ theory flows to $\cN=2$.
+Indeed, passing through 3d, while straightforward for the Lagrangian theories, involves a hard step in the non-Lagrangian case, which is determining the 3d limit.
+Furthermore, in many cases, the 4d $\cN=1$ Lagrangian for the non-Lagrangian $\cN=2$ theory is known, so one may attempt directly reducing it on the finite cigar (i.e., disk), bypassing the difficulties of the 3d limit.

-This issue becomes somewhat delicate due to the interplay between the half-BPS boundary conditions in 4d $\cN=2$ and 4d $\cN=1$.
-Below we provide some reflections on these problems, perhaps in less coherent way than the rest of this paper, in hope that they will be addressed elsewhere.
-We explain them using the Lagrangian 4d $\cN=2$ language.
+Now the challenge is the choice of boundary conditions at $\Sigma\times \partial C$ in 4d.
+They must be the uplift of $(2,2)$ boundary conditions, thus preserving 3d $\cN=2$.
+This is straightforward in Lagrangian 4d $\cN=2$ theories.
+However, if only the 4d $\cN=1$ Lagrangian is available, we can manifestly preserve at most two supercharges at the boundary.
+Thus one should identify the boundary conditions that exhibit SUSY enhancement, and preserve four supercharges after the 4d $\cN=1$ bulk has flown to the $\cN=2$ point.
+Furthermore, the Lorentz-invariant elliptic half-BPS boundary conditions in 4d $\cN=1$ preserve 3d $\cN=1$ SUSY, which is the uplift of $\cN=(1,1)$ boundary conditions.
+The tip of cigar only manifestly preserves $(0,2)$ (as opposed to $(0,4)$ when the 4d has manifest $\cN=2$ SUSY).
+Altogether, only $(1,1)\cap (0,2)=(0,1)$ SUSY is manifest, which is not what we want.
+Nevertheless, could there exist non-Lorentz-invariant boundary conditions in 4d $\cN=1$, providing the 4d uplift of the $(0,2)$ boundary conditions in 3d, and preserving the same $(0,2)$ subalgebra as the tip of the cigar?

+The boundary conditions in \cite{Longhi:2019hdh} seem to be of this type.
+However, they support infinitely many zero modes, which, if not taken care of, makes the boundary conditions unphysical.
+Below we explain some basics of this subtle issue, leaving the details for future work.